berarma/godot-docs/tutorials/animation/playing_videos.rst

 - Changing playback speed is not supported.
 VideoStreamPlayer also won't follow :ref:`Engine.time_scale<class_Engine_property_time_scale>`.
 - Streaming a video from a URL is not supported.
 - Audio output is always mono or stereo.
-Files with 4, 5.1 and 7.1 audio channels are supported but down-mixed to stereo.
+Videos with 4, 5.1 and 7.1 audio channels are supported but down-mixed to stereo.

 .. _doc_playing_videos_recommended_theora_encoding_settings: